triton-inference-server/server/docs/client_libraries.md

 ### Build Using CMake

-The client library build is performed using CMake.
-The build dependencies and requirements are shown in Dockerfile.client.
-To build without Docker you must first install those dependencies.
+The client library build is performed using CMake. *IMPORTANT* Note that version 3.18.4 of cmake is needed to compile the client.
+The build dependencies and requirements are shown in `Dockerfile.client`.
+To build without Docker you must first install those dependencies along with required cmake version.
 This section describes the client build for Ubuntu 18.04 and Windows 10 systems.

 To build the libraries using CMake, first change directory to the root of the repo and checkout the release version of the branch that you